 How big is my baby in terms of fruit and veg at 32 weeks pregnant?

 Congratulations!
-This week your baby is the size of a mexican turnip!
-See photos of this odd sounding vegetable here, and follow your baby's progress in terms of fruit and vegetables!
+This week your baby is the size of a pineapple.
+Follow your baby's progress in terms of fruit and vegetables here!